ArnaudBuchholz/reserve/docs/openui5.md

 This article illustrates how one can quickly setup a server to **facilitate the execution of OpenUI5 applications**.

+> [!NOTE]
+> This article was written in 2020.
+> The code and links were updated but screenshots may not matched the documented versions.

 ## Quick presentation of OpenUI5

 ### Overview